 - Alabaster: Walls, trim, and ceilings

-- Evergreen Fog: Sophisticated muted green for accent pieces and doors
+- Evergreen Fog: Sophisticated muted green

 - Natural Wood Tones: Furniture, flooring, and décor elements